-3.2 The purpose of processing of Data Controller Personal Data is to ensure that the Services are functioning
+3.1 The purpose of processing of Data Controller Personal Data is to ensure that the Services are functioning properly.

-3.4 Data processed by Data Processor: data of Data Controller’s employees (Authorised Users) who use the Service.
-The data includes the name of employee, e-mail address, team and manager name, as well as any performance management data inserted as a consequence of the normal use of the Services.
+3.3 Data processed by Data Processor: data of Data Controller’s employees (Authorised Users) who use the Service.
+The data includes the name of the employee, the profile picture, e-mail address, team and manager name, as well as any performance management data inserted as a consequence of the normal use of the Services.

 4. Data Processor Authorised Individuals

 4.1 The Data Processor shall ensure that any access to Data Controller Personal Data by employees, agents and/or Sub-processors is strictly limited to those individuals who need to access the relevant Data Controller Personal Data as is directly necessary for the relevant purpose (need-to-know basis).